Back to School Basics: 5 Common Health Questions From Parents

 Head lice are found worldwide.
 Head lice are not known to spread disease, although extreme itching can lead to a secondary bacterial infection.
 A major myth is that head lice affect only those with poor hygiene and low-income.
 In fact, head lice play no favorites, and anyone can get infected, although preschool and elementary children are most at risk.

-2. How can parents interact and consult with their school nurse?
+2. How can parents talk with their school nurse?

 Parents should set up an individual meeting with a school nurse at the beginning of the school year if they have concerns about their child’s health at school.